-DeSoto Family Theatre is accepting video submissions for all roles in The Marvelous Wonderettes.
-Please submit a video of a 60-90 second vocal selection from a song in the style of the show.
-Singing from the show is encouraged.
+If you are unable to attend the in person audition on October 1st, please submit a video of a 60-90 second vocal selection from a song in the style of the show.
 Please sing along with either a karaoke track or pianist.
 No acapella singing.
-All submissions must be received by 5pm CST on Friday, July 23.
-In person auditions will not take place unless a callback is needed.
-If you have a question about your video submission, please email .
+All submissions must be received by 5pm CST on Friday, September 29th.
+If you have a question about your video submission, please email firstname.lastname@example.org.

 Please see a tentative rehearsal schedule below.

 Always the over-achiever of the group, Missy has now blossomed into a full-fledged adult over-achiever.
 She is an elementary school teacher with cat-eye glasses.
 She has recently returned from her honeymoon with her new husband Bill, an audience member.
 She controls the evening’s events, even when Betty Jean is in charge: Missy is the one to cover for mistakes, and is always ready to jump in and save the day.
 She has an inner-sexiness (even slightly kinky) that comes out every once-in-a-while, much to her surprise and embarrassment.
 She has been best friends with Suzy since elementary school.
 (Soprano with belt.)